Grey Abbey an evocative ruin in Northern Ireland

 “a double-roofed house, and a baron and flower flankers, with baking and brewing houses, stables and other needful office houses; they are built after the foreign and English manner, with outer and inner courts walled about, and surrounded with pleasant gardens, orchards, meadows and pasture enclosures, under view of the said house, called Rosemount, from which the manor taketh name”.

-The Ruins of Grey Abbey
+Grey Abbey Ruins

 During the wars of 1315–1318 when Edward, Robert Bruce’s brother, attempted to seize the throne of Ireland, Greyabbey was probably damaged.
 Later in 1572, the Abbey was partially destroyed by Sir Brian O’Neill in 1572, to prevent Elizabeth the first garrisoning troops there.